Football in England: 19th century developments

-Between 1863 and 2021, the FA and Sheffield rules co-existed, with each code at times influencing the other.
+Between 1863 and 1877, the FA and Sheffield rules co-existed, with each code at times influencing the other.
 Several games were played between Sheffield and London teams, using both sets of rules.
 After several disputes, the two codes were unified in 1877 when the Sheffield Football Association voted to adopt the FA laws, following the adoption of a compromise throw-in law by the FA.
 The Sheffield rules had a major influence on how the modern game of football developed.
 Among other things they introduced into the laws of the game are the concepts of corners, and free kicks for fouls.

 International football began when teams representing England and Scotland met in a match at Kennington Oval in south London on 5 March 1870.
 A total of five games were played between the two teams to 21 February 1872, but they are not recognised as official internationals by FIFA because the Scottish players were all London-based and so not fully representative of Scotland as a nation.

 The first official international, Scotland v England, was played on 30 November 1872 at Hamilton Crescent, the West of Scotland Cricket Club's ground in Partick, Glasgow.
 It was a 0–0 draw watched by 4,000 spectators.
 On 8 March 1873, England's 4–2 win over Scotland at Kennington Oval was the first-ever victory in international football.

 The late nineteenth century was dominated by the growing split between the amateur and professional teams, which was roughly aligned along a North-South divide.
 Northern clubs were keen to adopt professionalism as workers could not afford to play on an amateur basis, while Southern clubs by the large part stuck by traditional "Corinthian" values of amateurism.
 Eventually, in 1885, the FA legalised professionalism, and when Aston Villa director William McGregor organised a meeting of representatives of England's leading clubs, this led to the formation of the Football League in 1888.
 Preston North End were inaugural winners in 1888–89 and were also the first club to complete the double of both winning the league and the FA Cup.
 Aston Villa repeated the feat in 1896–97.

+In 1894, Charles Miller, a young elite son of a Scottish father and Brazilian mother, returned home to Brazil after his studies in Southampton with a new profound passion for football.
+Miller spread this passion of football to his fellow peers in a local athletic club and began to organise local football matches.
+More importantly, colleges that trained teachers encouraged educators to spread the passion for football and even to set up their own football clubs.
+This encouragement of educators to spread the enthusiasm for football aided in the global diffusion of the game.
+For example, William Leslie Poole, a teacher at the English High School in Montevideo, is acknowledged as the founder of the first football club and league in Uruguay.